 Heidi’s House By the Side of the Road

 At Heidi’s House, you can get the macaroni and cheese plain or, for a few extra dollars, with gluten-free pasta made from rice; with bacon, from “properly fed piggies,” according to the menu; with lobster; or with chorizo.
 No matter what, it’s a cheesy mass of carbs, a dish to fortify you for cold weather, to put meat on your bones and make you go up a size or three in pants.
 Some might scoff, arguing that mac and cheese should stand on its own, and the housemade, 100% organic spiral pasta definitely does.
-But bacon makes it better, as it is wont to do.
+But bacon makes it better.

-With three locations (and counting), Brooklyn MAC wants to be the borough’s go-to for yummy macaroni and cheese.
+With multiple locations, Brooklyn MAC wants to be the borough’s go-to for yummy macaroni and cheese.
 It has our vote.
 Versions are named for neighborhoods: the Greenpoint, for example, has kielbasa sausage, horseradish, cheddar, and broccoli, while the Carroll Gardens has brie and caramelized apples.
 Perhaps the real innovation here is the ability to make your own, choosing from such ingredients as mozzarella, grilled chicken, Romano, tomatoes, and hot dog.